 - i.
 If Grant funds are not obligated for reimbursement by Subrecipient in a timely manner as determined by the County at its sole discretion, the County may reduce Subrecipient funding if it is determined to be appropriate and redistribute such funds to other Subrecipients. - ii.
-If applicable, beginning in July 2024, if fifty percent (50%) of Subrecipient's Work is not complete, the County may reduce and redistribute funds to other Subrecipients. - iii.
-This remedy is in addition to any other remedies available to the County under this Agreement or otherwise.
+2) This remedy is in addition to any other remedies available to the County under this Agreement or otherwise.